mxsshao/react-application-injectcss/README.md

 ![Sample super ugly CSS to illustrate custom CSS injection](./assets/sampleresults.png)

 > **Note**: This code is provided as a sample only.
 Keep in mind that Microsoft may change page elements and styles at any time, rendering your custom CSS useless.
-It is preferrable to use well-known HTML element placeholders.
+It is preferable to use well-known HTML element placeholders.

 When you need to make minor cosmetic changes to modern pages (e.g.: match your corporate branding guidelines) and cannot use placeholders,you can create a custom CSS and inject on every modern page.

 In this example, we deploy the CSS in a shared location; this allows us to change the CSS file at any time without re-deploying or re-configuring the application customizer.